AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/send-a-list-to-an-ad-network.md

    >[!NOTE]
    >
-   >If you select "Enable continuous audience sync," Marketo keeps the list up-to-date in the chosen Ad Network as the list membership changes in your Marketo instance.
+   >If you select "Enable continuous audience sync," Marketo keeps the list up-to-date in the chosen Ad Network as the list changes in your Marketo instance.
+We both add **and** remove people from the audience if they’re added to/removed from the static list.

 1. And that's it!
 Click **OK** to exit.